 Sex Frequency Calculator

-Have you ever wondered "Am I having enough sex?" or maybe "Should I have less sex", "Does it even matter?".
-Well, we've got the answer to those and more questions about sex that might have popped in your head.
+Have you ever wondered "Am I having enough sex?" or maybe "Should I have less sex" or "Does it even matter?".
+Well, we've got the answer to those and more questions about sex that might have popped into your head.